-In the hardware designs three different adjusted notional representations were explored: floating-point double-precision, floating-point single-precision, and integer.
+In the hardware designs three different recovery adjusted notional representations were explored: floating-point double-precision, floating-point single-precision, and integer.
 For the integer design: all the recovery adjusted notional values were multiplied by 100 to convert to cents (resulting in integer values).
 It was assumed that no financial transaction could contain values smaller than one cent and since Li's [Li 2000] algorithm just performs additions and subtractions on the adjusted notionals amounts, no smaller value could be generated.
-Table II summarizes the resource utilization for each design, the first percentages next to each utilization value indicates the portion that's being used out of the total resource availability, the second percentage, in bold, indicates the change compared to the corresponding OFGC design with the same notional representation [Kaganov et al. 2008].
+Table II summarizes the resource utilization for each design.
+The first percentages, next to the resource consumed count, indicates the portion used out of the total available.
+The second percentage, in bold, indicates the change compared to the corresponding OFGC design with the same notional representation [Kaganov et al. 2008].

 As can be seen from Table II, the floating-point single-precision design uses almost half of the resources of the double-precision counterpart.
-However, compared to double-precision it has a 0.38% (maximal 1.10%) accuracy error.
+However, compared to double-precision it has a 0.38% (maximal 1.10%) computational error.
 To achieve the resource utilization of the single-precision and the accuracy of double-precision designs, a hybrid design was created with a double-precision accumulator added, at Stage 5, to the single-precision design.
-This design significantly reduces the average accuracy error 10,000-fold, to 3.19E-5% (maximal 4.99E-5%), while keeping the resource utilization similar to single-precision.
-Furthermore, for our benchmarks, it was found that a 42-bit integer design with a 54-bit accumulator (at Stage 5)
+This design significantly reduces the average computational error 10,000-fold, to 3.19E-5% (maximal 4.99E-5%), while keeping the resource utilization similar to single-precision.
+Furthermore, for our benchmarks, it was found that a 42-bit integer design with a 54-bit accumulator (at Stage 5) produced results identical to the double-precision floating point design, while using significantly less resources.